 King County Flood Control District

-Grants to Washington nonprofit organizations, government agencies, tribes, schools, special districts, and associations for activities that reduce the risk of natural disasters in eligible locations.
-Funding is intended to support projects that improve stormwater systems and target flood-risk reduction along rivers, streams, lakes, and other areas.
+Grants to Washington nonprofit organizations, government agencies, tribes, schools, special purpose districts, and homeowner associations for activities that reduce the risk of natural disasters in eligible locations.
+Funding is intended to support projects that target local flood reduction.
+Additionally, funds may be requested to address the countywide flood issues associated with urban streams, coastal erosion/coastal flooding, and culvert replacement/fish passage restoration.
 Eligible applicants are located in and serve the residents of King County.

 The Flood Control District is offering funds in four grant categories: